councilwatch/councilwatch/README.md

 You didn't specify a profile.
 For development, add `--profile dev` before "up" and for production, add `--profile prod`

-### I get warnings about variables not being set when running in production mode
+### I get warnings about variables not being set

+If you are in development mode, you can safely ignore these warnings.

 You didn't copy the env file from `docs/.env.production.example` to `./.env`.
 Copy that and try again.
 You might also have to delete the database volume